angular-schule/website-articles/blog/2019-12-ngrx-data-views/README.md

 It seems there are three points where we could intervene and do the de-normalization instead:

-1. Retrieve the data ready for display:
+1. **Retrieve the data ready for display:**

    This can only be done by changing from a simple REST based API to an API that provides access to all data with one call.
    GraphQL would be an answer, but most often this API is not provided.

-2. Put the data de-normalized into the store:
+2. **Put the data de-normalized into the store:**

    For example, if we have an HTTP service that fetches the data normalized, we use this service to build complex objects from fetched data, e.g. nested books and authors.
    Then we put this nested data into the store after fetching it from the API.
-   This obviously leads to data duplication and problems when updating the data.
+   This obviously leads to data duplication and problems when updating the data since we have the same data at multiple places in our store.
    It's simply not what we want.

-3. Select the data ready-for-display from the store:
+3. **Select the data ready-for-display from the store:**

    This way the data is still handled in a normalized way within the store and updates can be done in an efficient way as they mirror the API.
    This approach however needs crafting of special selectors that simplify selecting all accumulated data. – Let's build one of those!